tridibbanik17/CI_Pipeline_Assignment/README.md

-# the-ci-pipeline-assignment-tridibmcmaster
+# The CI Pipeline Assignment
+## Author: Tridib Banik, Software Engineering Level II, McMaster University.

-The quiz.c C program knows at least three quiz questions and answers.
-Users interact with the program through command line flags to get the questions, answer the questions, and know whether the answers are correct.
+_The quiz.c C program knows at least three quiz questions and answers._

+_Users interact with the program through command line flags to get the questions, answer the questions, and know whether the answers are correct._